King Charles III's coronation: The schedule and how to watch the ceremony as Britain's monarch is crowned

 - On TV: CBS television stations (find your local station here)

-Online stream: Live on CBS News and on your mobile or streaming device
+Online stream: Live on CBS News on your mobile or streaming device and on Paramount+

 Coronation day schedule, May 6:

 The specific times below are not confirmed by Buckingham Palace, but some have been confirmed by the U.K. government, and others have been widely reported by British media.
-All times listed are U.S. Eastern.
+All times listed are U.S. Eastern Time.

 From 1 a.m.